 Abed has plans for spring semester.
 Plans that involve story and genre and three-act structure, as part of his Screenwriting "Master" Class.
 The professor's big claim to fame is a rewrite credit on Masters of the Universe, but he'd also pitched one of the Puppetmaster sequels – maybe the holiday special – so what Abed thought was a typo was actually a clever pun with punctuation.
 Or so Professor Norris had said.

-When the professor goes down in a raid on a rogue cock fighting syndicate – which isn't, it turns out, a euphemism for anything – the only class with space left that fulfills the film track's lit credit is Creative Writing.
+When the professor goes down in a raid on a rogue cock fighting ring – which isn't, it turns out, a euphemism for anything – the only class with space left that fulfills the film track's lit credit is Creative Writing.

 Professor Morrow is somewhere between Zelda from Hello Again and Zandra from Friends, frizzy and free-spirited, if slightly disgruntled, and Abed sits silently in the back while she talks about scope.
 It's only the first assignment, but it counts for twenty percent of his grade.